 The competitive landscape and the market maturity further compelled software vendors to place emphasis on maintenance contracts from the major customers.
 The situation will ease gradually, once customers start unfreezing their investment plans.
 The percentage of licenses is expected to increase as the pent-up demand is released and end users’ business plans are solidified.

-If you are interested in more information on this study, please send an e-mail to Anna Zanchi, corporate communications, at email@example.com .
+If you are interested in more information on this study, please send an e-mail to Anna Zanchi, corporate communications, email@example.com .

 World Metrology Software Market is part of the Test & Measurement Growth Partnership Services program.